Betty Suarez: Employment at Mode

 Despite others perceiving Betty Suarez as "geeky, unattractive, and a total goth", she does land a job at the prestigious fashion magazine Mode, where she serves as the personal assistant of Daniel Meade; the magazine's new editor-in-chief, put in place by his father (Bradford Meade) after the previous editor, Fey Sommers, was killed having her brake lines in her car cut.
 Despite Daniel's less than enthusiastic reaction to working with her, Betty does win him over.
 Daniel is known to be a womanizer, and Betty prevents temptation from getting in his way in the world of fashion.
 She keeps her job because of her attitude, skill and stoicism.
 Despite having a majority of her first check being taken out for taxes, Betty's earnings at Mode are around $37,810 a year.

-However, Betty is not admired by fellow co-workers, who feel threatened by her presence: Wilhelmina Slater, the magazine's Creative Director, who wanted the job of editor-in-chief, her cohort Marc St. James, and magazine receptionist Amanda Tanen, are determined to sabotage Betty and Daniel at any cost, but for different reasons.
+However, Betty is not admired by co-workers, who feel threatened by her presence: Wilhelmina Slater, the magazine's Creative Director, who wanted the job of editor-in-chief, her cohort Marc St. James, and magazine receptionist Amanda Tanen, are determined to sabotage Betty and Daniel at any cost, but for different reasons.
 Betty finds an unlikely friend, Christina McKinney, a seamstress whose knowledge about what goes on at Mode will play a vital part in their relationship.
 Betty's fashion sense, glasses, hair, her short stature, and working-class roots in Queens are often mocked by her colleagues, however Suarez manages to work towards overcoming this.
 Betty is also slightly clumsy, often knocking into things, most notably plexiglass windows.
 Betty remains centered and focused amongst the clashing of egos and eccentric behavior of her colleagues.

 Betty has also found herself embroiled with the Meade family in more ways than one.
 Bradford trusts her because she can keep Daniel's financial responsibilities intact while Daniel trusts her because she can deliver and take charge.
 She is also aware of Claire Meade's problems with alcoholism (she slapped a bottle right out of Claire's hands), but learned later Claire was the person who killed Fey; when Claire told Betty she wanted to leave the country rather than face murder charges, Betty talked her out of it and convinced Claire to turn herself in.
 Betty was also impressed by Alexis Meade's recent sex-change to the point of where she asked Alexis about where she can buy a hormone patch so she wouldn't use bleach to get rid of her mustache.
 When Daniel and Alexis began feuding over the ownership of Meade Publications, Betty stepped in and played mediator and forced them to talk it out in front of their mother while in bumper cars at Coney Island.
 Thanks to Betty, both Daniel and Alexis agreed to a truce until the matter over the company was settled.